edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-03-01-Instructor-led-Training-vs-eLearning.md

 After providing this blending learning experience, Jiffy Lube saved over eight hours per employee.

-## What will work best for me?
+## What will work best for our company?
 Quite simply, it depends.
 Your topic, employee population, and training resources will all dictate whether ILT vs. eLearning will be more successful for you.

 ILT can incorporate many different styles of learning easily, and in-person training tends to be more personal and helps to build relationships. eLearning is more flexible, though, and learners can refer back to courses over and over.
 Blended learning incorporates benefits of both options to save time and money, while increasing overall employee engagement.

-An eLearning consultant can help you break down your specific needs and suggest options that would work best for you.
-Contact [EdgePoint Learning](/solutions/) to help you determine which style of instruction is best for you and your organization.
+<strong>One of our eLearning consultants at EdgePoint Learning can help you break down your specific needs and suggest options that would work best for you.
+Contact [our team](/solutions/) to determine which style of instruction is best for you and your organization.</strong>

-Note: This post was originally published in July 2016, but since it had so much interest, we've since added information to it.

-Learn more about how [EdgePoint Learning can help](/solutions/) you determine which style is best for you and your organization.